 Article 7 (TECHNOLOGY DEVELOPMENT AND TRANSFER)

-1. Option 1: All Parties, [in accordance with the principles and provisions of the Convention, in particular Article 4, paragraphs 1, 3, 5 and 7, and Article 11,] noting the importance of [meeting the] technology [requirements] to support the implementation of mitigation and adaptation efforts under this Agreement and recognizing existing deployment and dissemination efforts, [shall][should][other] strengthen cooperative action to promote and enhance technology development and transfer, improve enabling environments for and address barriers to the dissemination and uptake of technology, and foster cooperative approaches to research and development.
+1. Option 1: All Parties, [in accordance with the principles and provisions of the Convention, in particular Article 4, paragraphs 1, 3, 5[ and 7][, 7 and 9], and Article 11,] noting the importance of [meeting the] technology [requirements] to support the implementation of mitigation and adaptation efforts under this Agreement and recognizing existing deployment and dissemination efforts, [shall][should][other] strengthen cooperative action to promote and enhance technology development and transfer[, [create and] [improve] enabling environments for [and address barriers to] the dissemination and uptake of [[safe, appropriate and] environmentally, economically and socially sound] technology, and foster cooperative approaches to research and development][responding to gender sensitive needs].

-1bis.
-Parties recognize the need to create enabling environments that will attract investment and cultivate the absorptive capacity needed to develop and deploy low-carbon and climate resilient technologies.
+Option 2: All Parties, noting the importance of technology to support the implementation of mitigation and adaptation efforts under this Agreement and recognizing existing deployment and dissemination efforts, should strengthen cooperative action to promote and enhance technology development and transfer and improve enabling environments that will[, inter alia,] attract investment and cultivate the absorptive capacity needed to develop and deploy low-carbon and climate resilient technologies.

-1ter.
-The [CMA] shall, at its first session, establish a global goal for technology development and transfer, under which developed country Parties shall regularly prepare, communicate and implement their commitments on provision of developed country Parties’ ready-for-transfer technologies and know-how as well as providing financial resources for collaborative research and development of environmentally sound technologies and enhancing accesses of developing countries to such technologies, that match developing country Parties’ technology needs, in order to progressively scale up the support and cooperation for technology development and transfer, taking into account the limit to global average temperature increase referred to in Article 2, paragraph 2 of the Agreement.
+[1ter.
+The [CMA] shall, at its first session, establish a global goal for technology development and transfer[, with the aim of improving the resilience of countries through adaptation and mitigation.][, under which][ In this regard] developed country Parties shall regularly prepare, communicate and implement their commitments on provision of developed country Parties’ ready-for-transfer technologies and know-how as well as providing financial resources for collaborative research and development of environmentally sound technologies and enhancing accesses of developing countries to such technologies, that match developing country Parties’ technology needs, in order to progressively scale up the support and cooperation for technology development and transfer, taking into account the limit to global average temperature increase referred to in Article 2, paragraph 2 of the Agreement.]

 2. Option 1: The CMA shall, at its first session, consider and adopt a technology framework in accordance with the guidelines contained in decision 1/CP.21.
 Such a technology framework would be intended to provide direction and overarching guidance to the work of the existing institutions in the medium and long term and to strengthen them.